davidbrowne/dsga/docs/DETAILS.md

 struct storage_wrapper;
 ```

 For the anonymous union inside ```basic_vector```, we needed a way to change values at the top level, not through a swizzle.
-Also, an anonymous union can and must initialize and access one and only one union member at compile time, so this is necessary for constexpr variables of ```basic_index```.
+Also, an anonymous union can and must initialize and access one and only one union member at compile time, so this is necessary for constexpr variables of ```basic_vector```.
 We could have picked any of the swizzles (although ```xyzw``` for length 4 vectors seems most appropriate) to be the data member that is manipulated and accessed above the swizzle level, but as long as we create a variable of a type that shares a common initial sequence, it doesn't matter, as it won't grow the size of ```basic_vector``` and can share values through the common initial sequence.

 ```storage_wrapper``` can do pretty much all the things that ```vector_base``` can, but it can also be stand-alone.
 If one wanted, they could create an instance of one, initializing it via aggregate methods; however, there seems to be no compelling reason to create one of these stand-alone as one can have a ```basic_vector```, which is more powerful.